-Artificial intelligence and machine learning offer companies great potential to increase their efficiency, develop more innovative products and make better decisions – and thus gain a competitive advantage.
+Artificial intelligence offers companies great potential to increase their efficiency, develop more innovative products and make better strategic decisions – and thus gain a competitive advantage.
 Christof Zogg, Head of Business Transformation at Swisscom, explains in this interview why AI is important for companies’ success and concerns more than just their IT departments.

 How can AI support sustained company success?